-Facebook and Twitter may dominate B2C marketing, but in the B2B space, there’s no better social hub than LinkedIn.
+Facebook and Twitter may dominate B2C marketing, but in the B2B space, smart brands are taking advantage of LinkedIn marketing.
 With a built-in professional network, ad targeting service, and publishing platform, LinkedIn is the perfect place for B2B marketers to emerge as thought leaders.

 According to the Content Marketing Institute and MarketingProfs’ report, “B2B Content Marketing: 2015 Benchmarks, Budgets, and Trends—North America,” almost all B2B marketers use LinkedIn, making it the industry’s most popular social network, and the 63 percent of those marketers believe it to be the most effective social media platform.
 These stats are unsurprising, considering LinkedIn is responsible for more than 80 percent of B2B social media leads.